Pope Leo X: Love of music

 Pastor says that "From his youth, Leo, who had a fine ear and a melodious voice, loved music to the pitch of fanaticism".
 As pope he procured the services of professional singers, instrumentalists and composers from as far away as France, Germany and Spain.
+Francesco Canova da Milano, the foremost lute composer of his time, was prominent in his musical establishment.
 Next to goldsmiths, the highest salaries recorded in the papal accounts are those paid to musicians, who also received largesse from Leo's private purse.
 Their services were retained not so much for the delectation of Leo and his guests at private social functions as for the enhancement of religious services on which the pope placed great store.
 The standard of singing of the papal choir was a particular object of Leo's concern, with French, Dutch, Spanish and Italian singers being retained.
 Large sums of money were also spent on the acquisition of highly ornamented musical instruments, and he was especially assiduous in securing musical scores from Florence.
 He also fostered technical improvements developed for the diffusion of such scores.
 Ottaviano Petrucci, who had overcome practical difficulties in the way of using movable type to print musical notation, obtained from Leo X the exclusive privilege of printing organ scores (which, according to the papal brief, "adds greatly to the dignity of divine worship") for a period for 15 years from 22 October 1513.
 In addition to fostering the performance of sung Masses, he promoted the singing of the Gospel in Greek in his private chapel.

-Unworthy pursuits
+Unpopular behavior and scandals

 Even those who defend him against the more outlandish attacks on his character acknowledge that he partook of entertainment such as masquerades, "jests," fowling, and hunting boar and other wild beasts.
 According to one biographer, he was "engrossed in idle and selfish amusements".

-Leo indulged buffoons at his Court, but also tolerated behavior which made them the object of ridicule.
+Leo indulged buffoons at his Court, but also tolerated behaviour which made them the object of ridicule.
 One case concerned the conceited improvisatore Giacomo Baraballo, Abbot of Gaeta, who was the butt of a burlesque procession organised in the style of an ancient Roman triumph.
 Baraballo was dressed in festal robes of velvet and with ermine and presented to the pope.
 He was then taken to the piazza of St Peter's and was mounted on the back of Hanno, a white elephant, the gift of King Manuel I of Portugal.
 The magnificently ornamented animal was then led off in the direction of the Capitol to the sound of drums and trumpets.
 But while crossing the bridge of Sant'Angelo over the Tiber, the elephant, already distressed by the noise and confusion around him, shied violently, throwing his passenger onto the muddy riverbank below.